eduardolucioac/groovim/README.md

  * ToDo: Create a feature to user choose between predefined syntax options...
 Example...
 Use 0 for "set syntax=html", Use one 1 to "set syntax=python"... and so on!
 By Questor

+ * ToDo: When we do text replace in multiple tabs the GrooVim makes replacement of the first occurrence only on each tab!
+By Questor

+ * ToDo: Create shortcuts for navigation in search results for maintaining Vim insert mode!
+By Questor

 <a name="buildInstallVIM"></a>
 How to build and install VIM 7.4 from source on CentOS/RHEL/Ubuntu/Debian!
 -----